aff3ct/aff3ct/README.md

 # How to compile and run the code
-This project use `cmake` in order to generate any type of projects (Makefile, Visual Studio projects, Eclipse projects, etc.).
+This project use `cmake` in order to generate any type of projects (Makefile, Visual Studio, Eclipse, CLion, etc.).

-## Install cmake

-### On Linux/Debian-like

-Open a shell and type:

-    $ sudo apt-get install cmake

-### On Windows

-Download and install `cmake`: [https://cmake.org/files/v3.7/cmake-3.7.1-win64-x64.msi](https://cmake.org/files/v3.7/cmake-3.7.1-win64-x64.msi).

-Make sure to add the `cmake` program to the `PATH`.

 ## Get the Git submodules